 Many owners, such as local towns or schools, often defer needed maintenance due to budget or manpower concerns.
-They often fail to properly inspect or maintain the playground or supply sufficient shock absorbing materials.
-Owner are also slow to replenish materials such as mulch or replace padding on a regular basis as needed due to foot traffic, the environment, wind, play, and ordinary wear-and-tear.
-Such failures in inspections and maintenance can lead to dangerous conditions that put children at risk when they inevitably will fall from playground equipment like monkey bars, slides or swings.
+They often fail to properly inspect or maintain the playground or supply sufficient shock-absorbing materials.
+Additionally, the owner is slow to replenish materials such as mulch or replace padding on a regular basis as needed due to foot traffic, the environment, wind, play, and ordinary wear-and-tear.
+Such failures in inspections and maintenance can lead to dangerous conditions that put children at risk when they inevitably will fall from playground equipment like monkey bars, slides, or swings.

 Actively Watch Your Kids

 Falls are by far the most common type of playground injury.
 Accounting for just over seventy-five percent of all playground-related injuries.
 Often this may stem from a lack of proper supervision.
 By actively supervising your children, approximately forty-five percent of playground-related injuries can be avoided.
 Plus, kids love to be watched and applauded as they slide, swing, and jump!
 When you bring your kids to the park, this is easy to do, but who is watching your kids when they are in school or camp?
 These places should be providing proper supervision for all children while playing on the playground.